Mazhavil Manorama

-Mazhavil Manorama is an Indian Malayalam language general entertainment free to air television channel owned by Malayala Manorama Company Limited operated by Malayala Manorama Television (MMTV) the publisher of the widely circulated Malayalam Manorama daily, and the Malayalam women's magazine Vanitha.
-Mazhavil Manorama is headquartered at Alappuzha in Kerala, India.
+Mazhavil Manorama is an Indian Malayalam language general entertainment Free-to-air television channel owned by Malayala Manorama.
+The channel’s headquarters is at Aroor, Alappuzha in Kerala, India.

 History

 The channel has been on air since 06:30 pm on 31 October 2011.
 The Malayala Manorama group was already into TV media through its Malayalam news channel Manorama News.

 Mazhavil Manorama began broadcasting in high definition on 14 August 2015 as Mazhavil Manorama HD.

 The channel has been airing the Vanitha Film Awards since 2012, and also launched Mazhavil Mango Music Awards in 2018 and the Mazhavil Entertainment Awards in 2019.

-The Malayala Manorama Group launched its video-on-demand app Manorama Max that shows entertainment content and movies from the group's general entertainment channel, Mazhavil Manorama, as well as news from Manorama News, in addition to original online-only content.
+The Malayala Manorama Group launched its video-on-demand app ManoramaMAX that shows entertainment content and movies from the group's general entertainment channel, Mazhavil Manorama, as well as news from Manorama News, in addition to original online-only content.
 It was launched on 1 September 2019.

-Mazhavil manorama has a YouTube handle with more than 10 million subscribers.
+As of March 2023, Mazhavil manorama has a YouTube handle with more than 10 million subscribers.